-Seattle Seahawks training camp 2022 will get going at some point in late July from Renton.
+Seattle Seahawks training camp 2022 will get going on July 27 from Renton.
 For the first time since all the way back in 2011, Russell Wilson will not be in attendance after the blockbuster trade that sent him to the Denver Broncos.

 Things have changed big time for this team since they were last in camp.
 Outside of the quarterback situation, we’re openly wondering what’s happening with star wide receiver DK Metcalf as he angles for a new contract.